mbatchkarov/learning_rust/README.md

   - rewrote rust implementation of euclidean distance, got 2x speedup
   - used `rayon` to compute distances in parallel in rust- got 2x speedup for 30 min of work
   - used sklearn's pairwise distance function to get 1) parallel computation and 2) an optimized distance function from scipy.
 This was a 5x boost for 5 min of work.
+- Rust is faster than C but it's using multiple cores and C is single-threaded

 Method for memory use: edit `test_all.py` to leave only one clustering function, then run
 ```bash